 There’s no denying that motor racing tends to be a relatively expensive sport, but with the UBMRC it might not be as costly as you think…

-Membership of the club costs £22.
-This covers transport and insurance costs.
+Membership of the club costs £19, while there is a £17.50 fee (for all clubs) paid to UBSport for insurance costs.
 In order to take part in a racing event of any kind you must have already paid this membership fee unless told otherwise.
+It is important to remember that this membership is not required if you are only attending our F1 group watchings.

 Social events such as going to the pub to watch a grand prix, are absolutely free to attend!
 Everyone makes a contribution when we go out for a meal and attending sports night has a small entry fee.